-It’s amazing how this movie is not the typical mainstream feature expected to make much of any money over the summer, and yet it is so much more clean and relatable in its humor than that repulsively pointless Sausage Party.
+I will admit however that this movie falls victim to its White-washed depiction of New York City that's already plagued Hollywood since its inception, but if you're not that critical about it it shouldn't bother you too much.
+It’s just amazing how this movie is not the typical mainstream feature expected to make much of any money over the summer, and yet it is more clean and relatable in its humor than that repulsively pointless Sausage Party.

 None of the comedy in Florence Foster Jenkins goes too far, it’s all in the little subtle things such as a fast pianist or ways to store potato salad for an enormous number of guests.
 Then it all erupts as a vocal coach struggles in his lessons to help Florence sound her most angelic.
 Soon everyone reacts to her voice the same way the audience does: with laughs ranging from slight chuckling in the elevator to losing breath at a concert.
 The jokes are all in the humanity of the circumstances, which is precisely where comedy should naturally come from.

-The best part is, it pays off in the end.
-Florence makes a deal with the soldiers fighting in the war that she will use her concert at Carnegie Hall to make large donations to benefit their service.
-She believes that these soldiers need to feel joy, which can most tangibly be felt through music.
-Anticipation builds before she takes the stage, and anticipation builds even more as her husband later has to hide the NY Post from her, so that she won’t be discouraged by their review.
+I'm not sure though if it really pays off in the end, unfortunately.
+Florence makes a deal with the soldiers fighting in the war that she will use her concert at Carnegie Hall to make large donations to benefit their service, which has no resolution on their part.
+She believes that these soldiers need to feel joy, which can most tangibly be felt through music, which was never so much as glazed upon.
+The anticipation is not so much focused on important matters like the soldiers who die every day for our country's safety, but the more personal close to home issues: tension builds before she takes the stage, and builds even more as her husband later has to hide the NY Post from her, so that she won’t be discouraged by their review.

 But you know what?
-It doesn’t matter all that much.
-This cinematic retelling of the worst opera singer in the world is guaranteed to bring joy and inspiration to everyone who feels lost in our miserable time.
+This cinematic retelling of the worst opera singer in the world is still guaranteed to bring joy and inspiration to everyone who feels lost in our miserable time.
 If Florence believed that music can enlighten the world, then maybe it can still do the same today.